National data opt-outs: Extended to 31 March 2022

 Remember that CRANE also has a registry function as well.
 Therefore there is a minimum dataset that CRANE is allowed to collect, on all children born with a cleft, under our Section 251 approval.
 For a reminder of these data items please consult the CRANE Data Dictionary found in the Resources section of this website.

-If you would like further information on how cleft teams can ensure they are compliant with the national data opt-out, specifically with regard to the CRANE, please do contact us with your questions in advance of the 31 March 2021 deadline extension.
+If you would like further information on how cleft teams can ensure they are compliant with the national data opt-out, specifically with regard to the CRANE, please do contact us with your questions in advance of the 31 March 2022 deadline.
 You can do this by contacting us.